ejp-rd-vp/FiaB/README.md

 - About half-way down the settings there is a "Ping" section.
 Add the following URL to the "Ping":
     - https://index.vp.ejprarediseases.org/

-Once you have done this, your site will become registered in the VP Index on the next "ping" cycle (should be weekly, by default).
+Once you have done this, your site will be indexed in the VP Index on the next "ping" cycle (should be weekly, by default).
+THE INDEX WILL LOOK FOR THE "VPDiscoverable" tag in the vpConnection property of whatever resource(s) you want to be indexed by the platform.  e.g. if you have 5 datasets, but you only want 3 of them to be indexed by the VP, then you set the vpConnection property to "VPDiscoverable" for ONLY those three datasets (the others have no value for that property).
+In the metadata editor of the FDP web page, this is done via a dropdown menu.

-If you want to force the registration, you can shut-down (docker-compose down) and restart your FDP.
+If you want to force re-indexing, you can shut-down (docker-compose down) and restart your FDP.
 Alternatively, you can force a re-indexing by making the following `curl` command:

 ```
 curl -X POST https://index.vp.ejprarediseases.org/ -H "Content-Type: application/json" -d